 I founded AOM – Academy of Oriental Medicine in 1996 and never looked back.
-I am proud to see that many excellent, generous and well educated Chinese Medicine practitioners (mainly acupuncturist) trained in AOM are now distinguishing themselves as practitioners and, some, as caring and knowledgeable teachers.
+I am proud to see that many excellent, generous, and well-educated Chinese Medicine practitioners (mainly acupuncturists) trained in AOM are now distinguishing themselves as practitioners and, some, as caring and knowledgeable teachers.

 I am thrilled to share the teaching in AOM with a team of magnificent, deeply humane, spiritual, and superbly skilled group of people who will be at my side as co-teachers.

 You can view their profiles and biographies on our website https://tcm-edu.eu/teachers/